squaremo/rabbitmq-lvc-plugin/README.md

 # Last value caching exchange

 This is a pretty simple implementation of a last value cache using RabbitMQ's pluggable exchange types feature.
-(At the minute this feature is experimental, but it may end up in releases after 1.7.1.)

 The last value cache is intended to solve problems like the following: say I am using messaging to send notifications of some changing values